danmayer/danmayer.github.com/_drafts/2017-07-25-information-architecture-changes.md

 Our Goals:

+* Ability to communicate clearly across Dev, PM, and BI teams anticipated impacts
 * Quickly visualize and be able to discuss changes (faster feedback loop)
-* Ability to communicate across Dev, PM, and BI teams anticipated impacts
-* Reduce bad data models making it live prior to cross functional review
+* Reduce bad data models making hitting production prior to full cross functional review and understanding
-* Supports asynchronous communication styles that work best for our distributed team
+* Support asynchronous communication styles that work best for our distributed team
 * Ability to incremental evolve the model quickly during discussions
 * Ability to see high and low level details using the same data
 * Ability to narrow in to only the models under discussion